godot-dimensions/g4mf/specification/parts/mesh/skeleton.md

 The `"vertices"` property is an integer that defines the index of the accessor that contains the indices of skinned vertices.
 This property is required and has no default value.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST be of an unsigned integer primitive type, and MUST have the `"vectorSize"` property undefined or set to its default value of 1.
+The accessor MUST be of an unsigned integer component type, and MUST have the `"vectorSize"` property undefined or set to its default value of 1.
 Each index in this accessor corresponds to a vertex in the mesh, and the corresponding items in the `"groups"` and `"weights"` accessors define which groups influence that vertex and by how much.

 Each vertex may be listed multiple times in this accessor, allowing for multiple groups to influence the same vertex, or be listed only once if it is influenced by a single group, or not at all if it is not influenced by any group.
 The maximum value of items in this accessor MUST NOT exceed the number of vertices in the mesh.
 The values in this accessor MUST be sorted in ascending order, and MUST NOT decrease.